deckerweb/shortcode-item-updated/README.md

 Very useful to output the updated date of a custom post type item on a regular page, within a widget or anywhere else... :-)

 *Backstory:* I needed something like that for a client project to display the last updated date/time of a download post type on a regular content page.
 Since I knew, I would need the same functionality for an other existing site and maybe in future too, I just build it into a "general plugin" rather than a simple code snippet...!
 There were no existing plugins/solutions out there (at least I didn't found them yet...) that fitted my needs so I had to build it myself...

+## Features:

+* Can be used in post/ page content (also post types), text widgets and also for page builder plugins etc.
+* Supports date/ time format from WordPress settings by default
+* Genesis Framework: easily use this in various footer/ simple edit plugins (don't forget post ID) or with the awesome Blox free/pro plugin and similar - it's that easy!
+* Developer friendly: customize or extend via filters, styles and styling-friendly CSS classes
+* Fully internationalized and translateable! -- German translations already packaged!
+* Developed with security in mind: proper WordPress coding standards and security functions - escape all the things! :)

 ## Plugin Installation: